-We present evidence from multiple thermochronometers that the spatial and temporal pattern of erosion rates in the Northern Apennines orogen differs at the regional scale.
+We present evidence from multiple thermochronometers that the spatial and temporal patterns of erosion rates in the Northern Apennine orogen differ at the regional scale.
 New detrital AFT cooling ages from the Ligurian side of the orogen are similar to AFT bedrock cooling ages from the Ligurian side, illustrating that the detrital ages reflect a true exhumation signal across the Northern Apennines.
-Time-averaged erosion rates from individual thermochronometers predict faster erosion rates derived from AHe ages on the Adriatic side relative to the Ligurian side.
+Timeaveraged erosion rates from individual thermochronometers predict faster erosion rates derived from AHe ages on the Adriatic side relative to the Ligurian side.
 These results are consistent with erosion rates derived from paired AFT-AHe thermochronometer samples, which illustrate an increase in erosion rates through time on the Adriatic side, but a decrease in erosion rates through time on the Ligurian side.
-The pattern of erosion rates, observed maximum burial depths, and modern uplift rates across the orogen can be replicated with a kinematic model for an asymmetric orogen that includes both frontal accretion and underplating modes of crustal accretion, a slab rollback rate of 10 km/My, and prowedge erosion rates that are a factor of two higher than retrowedge erosion rates.
+The pattern of erosion rates, observed maximum burial depths, and modern uplift rates across the orogen can be replicated with a kinematic model for an asymmetric orogen that includes both frontal accretion and underplating modes of crustal accretion, a slab rollback rate of $10 \,\mathrm{km}\,\mathrm{Myr}^{-1}$, and prowedge erosion rates that are a factor of 2 higher than retrowedge erosion rates.
 This model suggests that observed decelerations on the retrowedge are the result of the spatial advection of rock to the SW, although the observed acceleration of erosion rates on the prowedge requires external forcing, either through an increase in accretionary flux or through more erosive conditions linked to climate change.